ZachSaucier/Just-Read/README.md

 Just Read's gradient functionality makes it so that each line of text starts and ends with a different color.
 By having the end-of-line color the same as the next start-of-line color, it makes following sentences easier and reading faster.
 Note that this feature overrides your other paragraph text color styles.

-You can turn it on by going to "Options" -> "Additional options" -> "Additional features" and clicking the "Use JR's gradient text functionality to increase readability (will be forced over theme's colors)" option.
+You can turn it on by going to "Options" -> "Additional features" and clicking the "Use JR's gradient text functionality to increase readability (will be forced over theme's colors)" option.
 You can also customize which colors you want to use by editing the values in the box below that option.
 Make sure to separate colors by a comma!

 *[Back to FAQ question list](https://github.com/ZachSaucier/Just-Read/#faq)*